HOME

 And I’m “that guy who drives” (as Ben Barnes put it one morning when we happened to sit next to each other in the café at the Plaza Hotel in Milwaukee).
 It’s in my blood; not to be denied.

 I grew up in a small town close enough to New York City to experience its glories and opportunities with the fearlessness of a kid who didn’t know any better.
-My family and my friends’ families enjoyed Carnegie Hall concerts and Broadway shows, but we came home to a town still rural enough that locking the
+My family and my friends’ families enjoyed Carnegie Hall concerts and Broadway shows, but we came home to a town still rural enough that locking the door was never a necessity.

 I studied piano, took ballroom dance lessons, went ice skating and sledding in the winter, swam and chased fireflies in the summer, and first appeared on stage as a flower – really! -- in my second grade class’s production of The Nutcracker at Evangeline M. Post Elementary School.
 But life really began to change in the third or fourth grade when I got to go back stage and shake Amahl’s hand after attending a local theater’s production of Amahl and the Night Visitors.